evmizulin/cms-admin/README.md

 # [Any JSON CMS](http://anyjsoncms.com) - Admin application server

+If you want to read general information about Any JSON CMS go [here](https://github.com/evmizulin/any-json-cms).

 Any JSON CMS consists of two parts.
 Admin application server and [API server](https://github.com/evmizulin/cms-api).
 It is Admin application server.

 ### Installation